 Not all feral cats have someone to care for them.
-They are not cared for like the cats of Playa Blanca are cared for by Freddy.
+They are not cared for like the cats of Playa Blanca are cared for by FCH.
 Many feral cats do not have much hope of survival with illnesses that Golfie has been through.

 Many other feral cats have also been found to have cat flu.
 Poor little kittens are still often being found abandoned on the island and some have cat flu.

 Moon was found on the streets when he was really tiny.
 He was one of the lucky feral cats.
 I am happy to say that a family in Playa Blanca fell in love with little moon and now he has a forever home where he will be safe.
 He is cuddling against a little crocheted cat that I made which is cute.

 Other Things To Do On The Island

 Visit one of the other areas of Lanzarote that can be found a few miles inland.
 I was lucky enough to go on a trip to the green lagoon in El Golfo.
 The green lagoon or Lago verde in Spanish, formed in the crater of a volcano.
 The green colour of the lake is due to algae that grows in the lake.
 The green of the lake is in great contrast with the blue sea and the colours of the dark volcanic rock around it.
 It is a truly stunning sight to see.

 Finally and Update 2021

 I hoped you enjoyed this article.
 If you have stories to tell of feral cats of Playa Blanca or any comments, please use comments box below because I would love to hear from you.